 (j) Percent of full time effort (FTE) assigned;

 (l) The minimum salary for the rank or job classification;

 (m) The statement: “The UWF BOT/UFF Collective Bargaining Agreement (Article 6, Nondiscrimination) prohibits discrimination against any faculty member based upon race, color, sex, sexual orientation, religious creed, national origin, age, veteran status, disability, political affiliation, marital status, or employee rights related to union activity as granted under Chapter 447, Florida Statutes.
+Discrimination or harassment based on anti-Semitism is treated as discrimination or harassment based upon race and religion.
 Claims of such discrimination by the Board or the University may be presented as grievances pursuant to Article 22 (Grievance Procedure and Arbitration).”;

 (n) A statement informing the faculty member of the obligation to report any outside activity or potential conflict of interest under the provisions of Article 21 (Conflict of Interest/Outside Activity) of the Collective Bargaining Agreement; and

 (1) A faculty member serving on a calendar year appointment may request an academic year appointment, or an annual leave accruing appointment of less than twelve (12) months but more than nine (9) months.
 Similarly, a faculty member serving on an academic year appointment may request a calendar year appointment or an annual leave accruing appointment of less than twelve (12) months but more than nine (9) months.
 The President or representative will carefully consider such requests, although staffing considerations and other relevant University needs may prevent their being granted.